franzbu/HAeating/README.md

 ---

+> [!IMPORTANT]
-For this to work, Modbus access needs to be enabled using the Froeling boiler's touchscreen by following the instructions regarding ['Enabling Modbus RTU on the Boiler'](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus#-enabling-modbus-rtu-on-the-boiler).
+> For this to work, Modbus access needs to be enabled using the Froeling boiler's touchscreen by following the instructions regarding ['Enabling Modbus RTU on the Boiler'](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus#-enabling-modbus-rtu-on-the-boiler).